Speckle has an online management interface that enables you to manage your data. Specifically, you can:

 - change the stream's name,

-- edit its description (you can use markdown)
+- edit its description (markdown is supported)

 - see its units